 SME is passionate about providing knowledge to the manufacturing workforce — present and future.
-Through its strategic areas of events, media, membership, training and development, and the SME Education Foundation, SME is uniquely dedicated to advancing manufacturing by addressing both knowledge and skill needs for industry.
+Through its strategic areas of events, media, membership, training & development, and the SME Education Foundation, SME is uniquely dedicated to the advancement of manufacturing by addressing both knowledge and skill needs for the industry.

 Why is workforce development important?

 There are a myriad of factors that influence children as they grow into adulthood, but education is universally recognized to be a major factor that can open doors to future success in the workforce.
 With nearly 75 million baby boomers set for retirement, now, more than ever, technically skilled workers are in high demand.